GenericMappingTools/pygmt/doc/maintenance.md

 ## Dependencies Policy

-PyGMT has adopted [SPEC 0](https://scientific-python.org/specs/spec-0000/) alongside the rest of the scientific Python ecosystem, and therefore:
+PyGMT has adopted [SPEC 0](https://scientific-python.org/specs/spec-0000/) alongside the rest of the scientific Python ecosystem, and made a few extensions based on the needs of the project.
+Please see [Minimum Supported Versions](minversions.md) for the detailed policy and the minimum supported versions of GMT, Python and core package dependencies.

-* Support for Python versions be dropped 3 years after their initial release.
-* Support for core package dependencies (NumPy, pandas, Xarray) be dropped 2 years after their initial release.

-Similarly, the PyGMT team has decided to discontinue support for GMT versions 3 years after their initial release.

 In `pyproject.toml`, the `requires-python` key should be set to the minimum supported version of Python.
 Minimum supported versions of GMT, Python and core package